jeremyworsfold/LaTeX-Tutorial/README.md

 The primary goal is to give you the tools to put together aesthetic and robust lab reports with minimal extra formatting required.
 I'll go over useful tips and packages I use and there's also a `.pdf` that can help you improve the written content too.

 LaTeX is incredibly powerful but can also feel overwhelming at first.
-I recommend using [Overleaf](https://www.overleaf.com) for beginners because of its shortcuts, highlighting and toolbar that with help you get started.
+I recommend using [Overleaf](https://www.overleaf.com) for beginners because of its shortcuts, highlighting and toolbar to help you get started.

 ## LaTeX Introduction